What you should know about extended producer responsibility (EPR) in Hungary

 Requirement for shipping to Austria: Appointment of an authorised representative

-A significant rule change has applied to international mail order companies that deliver goods to Austria since 2023.
+A significant rule change has applied to international companies that deliver goods to Austria since 2023.
 This states that they must appoint an authorised representative based in Austria if they import packaging materials into Austria.
 These retailers are therefore no longer responsible for fulfilling their own legal obligations.
 The regulation applies to all companies without a registered office or branch in Austria that sell products (including packaging) to private end customers in Austria.
-The authorised person assumes responsibility for compliance with the obligations of mail order companies and acts as their representative in Austria.
+The authorised person assumes responsibility for compliance with the obligations of companies and acts as their representative in Austria.

 In order to act as an authorised representative, the person or legal entity must fulfil the following criteria: